Assessment and diagnosis

-If you are concerned that you, or someone you are close to, may have dementia, the first person to consult is the GP.
-You may see the GP in their surgery or they may prefer to make a home visit.
-If dementia is suspected, it is often easier to assess and observe the person's behaviour in the home.
-It then becomes clearer exactly what the problems are.
-The GP will assess the person through:
+In the case of suspected dementia, the first person to consult is the GP.
+A person may see the GP in their surgery, or the GP may prefer to make a home visit.
+If they suspect the person has dementia, it is often easier to assess and observe their behaviour in their home.
+The exact problems then become clearer, as the person is in a familiar environment.
+The GP will assess the person through the following procedures:

 - Tests of mental abilities - The GP will ask the person a series of questions or give them a short pen-and-paper test.
 These are designed to test thinking, memory and orientation.

 Step 2: Referral to a specialist

 The GP is the usual person to make a referral to a specialist.
-If you feel that a referral would be helpful and the GP does not suggest it, do press for it.
-You are entitled to ask for a referral to a memory clinic or other specialist service for a second opinion or for support, and access to services that such a referral may give.
-A consultant will have more specialised knowledge and experience of dementia than a GP.
+If the person or their carer feels that a referral would be helpful and the GP does not suggest it, they should ask about it.
+A specialist such as a consultant will have more knowledge and experience of dementia than a GP.
 They will have more time allocated for the appointment and access to more specialised investigations, such as brain scans and in-depth mental testing.
 After referral, the person should have to wait no longer than 4-6 weeks to see a specialist.

-Your GP will make the referral to a consultant in a particular specialty.
-The specialty may depend on the age of the person concerned, their symptoms and what is available in your particular area.
-The main types of consultant are as follows:
+The GP will make the referral to a consultant working in a particular specialty.
+Which specialty they refer them to may depend on the age of the person, their symptoms, and what is available in the area they live in.
+The main types of consultant are explained below.

-- Old age psychiatrists are psychiatrists who have further specialised in the mental health problems of older people, including dementia.
+- Old age psychiatrists are psychiatrists who specialise in the mental health of older people, including dementia.
 They may sometimes also offer support to younger people with dementia.

-The consultant usually works within a specialist team − alongside a number of fully qualified doctors at various stages of further training in that particular speciality.
-Although you may not always see the consultant in person, he or she is ultimately responsible for your case and will discuss it with the doctor concerned.
-The consultant also usually works with other professionals, including nurses, psychologists, occupational therapists and social workers.
-Each of these members contributes their own knowledge, skills and advice to the team.
+The consultant usually works in a specialist team, alongside a number of doctors at various stages of training in that particular specialty.
+Although the person may not always see their consultant, they are ultimately responsible for the case and will discuss it with the doctor the person has seen.
+The consultant also usually works with other professionals, including mental health nurses, psychologists, occupational therapists, social workers and dementia advisers (professionals who provide information, advice and guidance to people with dementia and their carers).

 Step 3: Assessment

-Assessment may take place in the home, in an outpatients department, in a day hospital over several weeks or, very occasionally, while the person stays in hospital as an inpatient.
-The specialist will carry out their assessment through:
+Assessment may take place in the home, in an outpatient's department at a hospital, in a day hospital over several weeks or, very occasionally, while the person stays in hospital as an inpatient.
+The specialist will carry out their assessment via the following steps:

-- Memory assessment - The person being diagnosed may see a clinical psychologist or neuropsychologist for a more detailed assessment of memory and other thinking processes.
-This consists of a range of 'pen and paper' type tests and questions that will look at things like memory, verbal and non-verbal abilities.
-These tests can be very good at helping to decide the type of problem a person may have, particularly in the early stages.
-The assessment can be used as a baseline to measure any changes over time which can also help with making a diagnosis.
+- Tests of mental abilities - The person will have a more detailed assessment of memory and other thinking processes.
+This assessment consists of a range of pen-and-paper tests and questions.
+These will test things like memory, orientation, language and visuospatial skills (eg copying shapes).
+These tests can be very good at helping to determine the type of problem a person may have, particularly in the early stages.
+The assessment can also be used as a baseline to measure any changes over time, which can help with making a diagnosis.
 The test is often given by a trained professional such as a mental health nurse or occupational therapist.
 In more complicated cases the person will be assessed by a clinical psychologist or neuropsychologist (professionals whose specialty includes the diagnosis of mental health problems).

-- Scans - The person might be given a brain scan.
-A brain scan can identify conditions such as strokes, brain tumour and hydrocephalus (a build-up of fluid inside the brain).
+- Scans - The person might be sent for a brain scan.
+Depending on where they live, this may involve a wait of several weeks.
 There are several types of brain scan:

 Tips: Getting the most from a consultation

-- Write down any questions or worrying signs beforehand to ask the GP or specialist.
+- Write down any questions or worrying symptoms beforehand to bring up with the GP or specialist.
 Try to include details of when symptoms first started.
 It can be difficult to remember everything you want to say during a consultation.

-- Write down any important points the doctor makes during the consultation.
+- During the consultation, write down any important points the doctor makes.

-- Ask a doctor, or any other professional, to explain words or phrases if you do not understand.
+- Ask the doctor (or any other professional) to explain any words or phrases you do not understand.

-- Ask a doctor to write down any medical terms, particularly if English is not your first language.
+- Ask the doctor to write down any medical terms, especially if English is not your first language.